 Who can go

-Travelers arriving in Spain by air or sea from EU or Schengen countries are no longer subject to any Covid-19 entry restrictions.
+As of October 21, travelers arriving from elsewhere in the world are also no longer subject to any Covid-19 entry restrictions.

 What are the restrictions?